 - Evasive Maneuvering: Increases ship agility and acceleration.
 5% improved ship agility for all ships per skill level.

-- Because you will most likely be filling your low slots with cargohold expansion modules, you will need to develop sufficient skills to enable you to shield tank your hauler's ship.
+- Because you will most likely be filling most, if not all, of your low slots with cargohold expansion modules, you will need to develop sufficient skills to enable you to shield tank your hauler's ship.
 Essential shield tanking skills include:

 - Shield Management IV: 5% extra shields per level